Tobin tax: Should speculators be encouraged, penalized or dissuaded?

 The Tobin tax rests on the premise that speculators ought to be, as Tobin puts it, "dissuaded."
 This premise itself is a matter of debate: See Speculation.

 On the other side of the debate were the leaders of Germany who, in May 2008, planned to propose a worldwide ban on oil trading by speculators, blaming the 2008 oil price rises on manipulation by hedge funds.
 At that time India, with similar concerns, had already suspended futures trading of five commodities.

 On December 3, 2009, US Congressman Peter DeFazio stated, "The American taxpayers bailed out Wall Street during a crisis brought on by reckless speculation in the financial markets, ...
 This [ proposed financial transaction tax ] legislation will force Wall Street to do their part and put people displaced by that crisis back to work."

 On January 21, 2010, President Barack Obama endorsed the Volcker Rule which deals with proprietary trading of investment banks and restricts banks from making certain speculative kinds of investments if they are not on behalf of their customers.
-Former U.S. Federal Reserve Chairman Paul Volcker, President Obama's advisor, has argued that such speculative activity played a key role in the financial crisis of 2007–2010.
+Former U.S. Federal Reserve Chairman Paul Volcker, President Obama's advisor, has argued that such speculation played a key role in the 2008 financial crisis.

 Volcker endorsed only the UK's tax on bank bonuses, calling it "interesting", but was wary about imposing levies on financial market transactions, because he is "instinctively opposed" to any tax on financial transactions.